harrison-broadbent/ruby-middleman-tailwind-starter-blog/source/blog/hello_blog.html.md

 ---
-title: Hello blog! (an overview)
+title: Hello blog! (an overview of markdown feature support)
+description: A short overview of the markdown features supported by this Middleman blog template, like markdown parsing, frontmatter, syntax-highlighted code blocks and more.
 date: 2024-05-01 09:23
 ---

 # Hello, blog!

 Welcome to this blog post!
-It's a short overview of some of this template's main markdown features.
+It's a short overview of some of this template's main features.

 The Middleman blog engine supports all the things you'd expect, like markdown files, frontmatter, tags and pagination ([read more](https://middlemanapp.com/basics/blogging/))